Back to all posts

 Wizards of the Coast has reported that more than 50 million people have played D&D, and the hobby has had a strong run of growth since the 5e renaissance kicked off.
 The players are not the problem.
 There simply are not enough Game Masters.

 Look at any "Looking for Group" board, on Reddit, on Lex, on Discord, on Roll20, and the ratio is impossible to miss.
-Posts from players asking for a game outnumber posts from GMs offering one by an order of magnitude, sometimes more. r/rpg openly calls it a "DM crisis."
+Posts from players asking for a game outnumber posts from GMs offering one by an order of magnitude, sometimes more. r/rpg openly calls it a Game Master crisis.
 The thread is years old, it has been re posted a dozen times, and every time it hits the front page again because every time it is still true.

 This is also not new.
 Long time players will tell you it has been this way since the early 1980s.
 The hobby has always asked one person to do the work of forty.
 The difference now is volume.
 With tens of millions of players, even a small ratio gap turns into a millions person hole.